 The following social story is designed for guests with autism spectrum disorders to enhance their Zoo experience, but may be used by anyone.
 Please note that some attractions, such as the Zoofari Express, close seasonally and that some exhibits may be loud on days that are crowded.
 A list of helpful hints at the end of the story can help caregivers better prepare for a Zoo visit.
 If you have any questions about your visit on a particular day, feel free to call member services at (801) 584-1700 to get up-to-date information.

 Sensory backpacks, made possible by a grant from the Utah Division of Arts and Museums and the R. Harold Burton Foundation, are available for checkout at Guest Services on a first-come-first-serve basis.
 Each kit includes a number of items that may be helpful for visiting the Zoo with a child with special needs (see below for backpack inventory).
 Kits are free for checkout during your Zoo visit, but require a valid driver’s license and contact information to ensure the backpacks are returned for use for future guests.
 We recommend renting a wagon or bringing your own so as to lay out the items in the backpack and have easier access to them during your visit.

 ASD/SPD/Developmental Disabilities Backpack

-Because it is so important that guests remain seated throughout the World of Flight Bird Show to protect the birds, weighted lap pads and wobble cushions are available upon request.
-Ask the theater gate attendant for a lap pad or wobble cushion and and return it at the end of the show.
+Because it’s so important that guests remain seated throughout the World of Flight Bird Show to protect the birds, weighted lap pads and wobble cushions are available upon request.
+Ask the theater gate attendant for a lap pad or wobble cushion and please return it at the end of the show.

 Are you a teacher with students with special needs?
 Utah’s Hogle Zoo offers onsite and outreach special education classes taught by a Zoo instructor.
-Classes include sensory experiences with animal artifacts such as pelts, skulls and eggs, as well as live ambassador animals.
+Classes include sensory experiences with animal artifacts such as pelts, skulls, eggs, as well as live ambassador animals.
 Class length can be tailored to the needs of your class, but have a maximum of 45 minutes.
 Follow the link to learn more about onsite and outreach programs for students with special needs.